STEC Archives, Print Document Division

 To make matters worse, one month amid the on-going Naval Yard affair, an incident involving prototype Northrop strategic bombers resulted in twenty-two Japanese nationals charged with espionage by an unanimous (and understandably furious) American Congress.
 In a remarkable show of capitulation, Japan immediately bulldozed three aircraft factories and extradited the aforementioned individuals to America to stand trial.
 This caused a permanent and fundamental split between the pro-American LDP and the far-right NI and caused the prime minister to resign along with much of the government.

 The comprehensive media coverage of the Militarization Affair only ended three months later, when the Incident at the Ishida Institute knocked these stories out of the popular news cycle.
-Investigations into these affairs are continuing even to today, but the resultant political instability affects Japan even to today.
+Investigations into these affairs as well as the resultant political instability affects Japan even to today.

 Incident 2: The [REDACTED] Incident